7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 • □ Free download finished and solves one problem fast

-• □ Email form live and welcome email delivers the download
+• □ Email form live and welcome email or delivery path working

-• □ Storefront live with home, product, navigation, and mobile check
+• □ Storefront live with homepage, product page, navigation, and mobile check

 • □ One paid offer live and delivery tested

-• □ Week 3 offer or bundle added and explained
+• □ Week 3 offer or product page improved and explained

-• □ Week 4 push executed: 3 posts, 2 emails, and reply prompts
+• □ Week 4 push executed: three posts, two emails, and reply prompts

 • □ Weekly review completed with weakest link identified first